icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Bounded Rationality](https://plato.stanford.edu/entries/bounded-rationality/) - ***Plato Stanford***.
 A computational philosophy account on Bounded Rationality, an elementary hypothesis of human intelligence in psychology and ecology.

 * [Instrumental Rationality](https://plato.stanford.edu/entries/rationality-instrumental/) - ***Plato Stanford***.
 A computational philosophy account on Instrumental Rationality, a dabate on whether an agent's decision is made intentionally or out of rational coherence.

+* [A Study of Thinking](https://www.taylorfrancis.com/books/mono/10.4324/9781315083223/study-thinking-jerome-bruner-jacqueline-goodnow-george-austin) - ***Routledge***, 1956. [[All Versions](https://scholar.google.com/scholar?cluster=17466297915128086930)].
+This book is a pioneering account of how human beings achieve a measure of rationality in spite of the constraints imposed by time and ignorance.

 * [Task switching](https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(03)00028-7?large_figure=true&mobileUi=0) - ***Trends in Cognitive Sciences***, 2003. [[All Versions](https://scholar.google.com/scholar?cluster=676255515965300942&hl=en&as_sdt=0,5)]. [[Preprint](http://psychfiles.net/experimental/Monsell_2003.pdf)].
 The original paper on ``switch cost'', where subjects' responses are substantially slower and, usually, more error-prone immediately after a task switch.